teobiton/cryptopen/README.md

-# sha1
+# cryptopen

 ## Introduction

-This project is a SystemVerilog implementation of the SHA-1 cryptographic hash function.
+This project is a library of hardware implementation of cryptographic algorithms.
-It is based on the specification in [NIST FIPS 180-2](doc/fips180-2.pdf).
+The primary language used is SystemVerilog.
+The chosen algorithms are the most commonly used and the ones where hardware accelerators are appreciated.

 The implementation is still a work in progress.
+Current development is for the sha1 algorithm.
+The next ones will be other secure hash algorithms.

 ## Implementation details

-The **sha1** project is organized as following:
+The cryptopen project is organized as following:
 - hw - RTL source files (SystemVerilog)
 - tb  - Testbenches for the RTL files using Cocotb
-- doc - documentation with **sha1** high-level specification and technical document
+- doc - documentation with high-level specification and technical documents

-The *hw* folder contains the top-level implementation as well as submodules in *prim*.
+The *hw* folder contains the top-level implementations as well as submodules in *prim*.
-The submodules are **sha1** functions that are used in several places.
+The primitives are algorithmic functions that are used in several places.

 ## Cocotb

-The module and its submodules are tested using cocotb.
+The modules and their submodules are tested using cocotb.
 Cocotb is a Python framework for verification.

 All cocotb tests are in *tb*.